-How to Sue for Airbag Failure in Pennsylvania
+How to Sue for Injuries Caused by Defective Airbag Failure in Pennsylvania

 Car accidents are some of the most traumatic events a person can experience.
 They often result in serious physical injuries and sometimes even death.
 The government has mandated that all motor vehicles have certain safeguards so as to minimize and hopefully prevent death or serious injury from occurring.
 Sometimes airbags fail, putting drivers and passengers in car accidents at risk.
 If you were injured in a car accident due to airbag failure, you could have a cause of action against your car manufacturer or the company that created and designed the airbags used in the production of your vehicle.
 The Philadelphia product liability attorneys at The Reiff Law Firm can determine whether you have a case and will fight to recover the maximum compensation for your medical treatment, lost wages, and property damage.

 The Function of Airbags

 In 1989, the National Highway Traffic and Safety Administration (NHTSA) mandated that all motor vehicles have passive-restraint systems (a.k.a. seatbelts).
 Later on, in 1995, NHTSA mandated that all vehicles created during or after that year must have dual front airbags.
 These are intended to protect both the driver and front seat passenger.